Pages

 One of the ways we avoided food storage drama came from the fact that, well, I never cooked anything in that apartment.
 Not only have I never enjoyed cooking, but apparently, I'd never realized how inhibiting bad kitchen aesthetics can be.

 While ours was quite spacious for a Manhattan kitchen, it offered a diminutive, partly-rusted gas stove whose safety struck me as dubious at best.
 Its refrigerator was also small, but surprisingly clean, so I did feel comfortable using it.
 A deep, cast iron Art Deco sink broadcast its age by its porcelain's scrub-proof dinginess.
-Cheap, tattered, gray carpeting ran from wall to wall, but never fit my definition of what "wall-to-wall" carpeting should look like!
+Worn, tattered, gray industrial carpeting ran from wall to wall, but never fit my definition of what "wall-to-wall" carpeting should look like!
 Besides, I couldn't figure out how to clean it, and the fact that it was our kitchen flooring made me wonder how many generations of other people's food, grease, and germs were caught in its fibers.

 Just to clarify: It wasn't necessarily our kitchen's age that bothered me, but its aesthetics.
 Maybe I was too picky, but I'd already had my aunt's vastly nicer Brooklyn kitchen as a template.
 Hers wasn't quite as old as ours, she maintained it well, and we both kept it scrupulously clean.
 I'd had no issues cooking in it, although I never pretended to be good at it, and my aunt knew she wasn't either, so neither of us had high expectations for our meals!